5 Design Mistakes That Make Kenyan Homes Feel Smaller (And How to Fix Them)

 Ready to Transform Your Space?

 These mistakes are easy to fix once you know what to look for.
-Start by addressing just one. maybe rearranging your furniture or adding layered lighting, and notice the immediate difference.
+Start by addressing just one, perhaps rearranging your furniture or adding layered lighting, and notice the immediate difference.

-Want personalized advice for your specific space?
+Want personalised advice for your specific space?
 Upload a photo to NyumbaAI and get AI-powered design concepts in minutes.
-No guesswork, no expensive consultants. just smart design made simple.
+No guesswork, no expensive consultants, just smart design made simple.

 *Have questions?
 Chat with us anytime using the support widget, or explore more design tips on our blog.*